 The websites provided throughout this section are Canadian.
 They are provided to answer a range of questions you may have on various topics; locate contact information, and in some cases, point you towards additional resources that may be relevant to your specific situation.

-Because information, legislation, laws, and standards are up-dated on a continual basis and vary between jurisdictions and each province or territory, Brain Injury Canada cannot guarantee the accuracy of these websites at any given time.
+Because information, legislation, laws and standards are up-dated on a continual basis, and also vary between jurisdictions and province or territory, Brain Injury Canada cannot guarantee the accuracy of these websites at any given time.
 When carrying out any research, you are encouraged to verify sources, and obtain up-to-date details.